DylanBruner/JerooFeatures/README.md

 # JerooFeatures
-bookmarklet doesnt work as of now because of githubs mime type i might fix this
+bookmarklet doesnt work as of now because of githubs mime type i might fix this (doesnt work when loading from url can still use the oneline.js)

 <h1>Features</h1>